 So winter become the season to enjoy the taro roots at my home, the dry season and probably will have less water content in the roots.
 Winter was also the season when our old sigree / hearth will make its seasonal appearance.
 The par boiled taro roots were coated with spices and oil and then left on the bed of slow heating charcoal fire to roast till it gets a nice charred look.

-Taro roots are starchy and rich source of carbohydrates, more than that present in regular potatoes.
+Benefits of taro roots – Taro roots are starchy and rich source of carbohydrates, more than that present in regular potatoes.
 But its nutritional benefits are immense, and hence supremely qualified as “Paleo food”.
-Since I was allergic to taro roots, it was not regular affair at my home.
-But my parents still insist me on having it as they used to believe that it purifies the blood and a good source of potassium that will keep our heart healthy and functional.
+Many believes that it purifies the blood and a good source of potassium that will keep our heart healthy and functional.

-The food allergies has no remedies but my parents were not ready to give it up so easily.
-One day one of our neighbour aunty exchanged her arbi recipe with Ma and she suggested to use an acidic ingredient while preparing the taro roots and also asked my mom to refrain from adding water to the dish.
-She followed the recipe and since then we are cooking the arbi same way, year after year as I have never complained again about the allergic reaction to the taro roots.
-I guess it has been taken care of by the acidic ingredients like lime or tamarind, and tamarind remains my favourite till date.
-I found it simply irreplaceable in the dish.
-The original recipe did not use the garlic, it was no onion no garlic recipe but since I devour the burnt flavor of roasted garlic, hence I have used it here.
+How to overcome the food allergy of arbi / taro root – The food allergies has no remedies as such adding any acidic ingredient to it while preparing the taro roots works best.
+You can absolutely skip the garlic here, but since I devour the burnt flavor of roasted garlic, hence I have used it here.
 The taro roots are slimy in nature, so to make it little crisper I have used the chickpeas flour or besan.
 The pan seared taro roots are good to go as snack or you can enjoy it with roti or paratha, feel free to toss some ghee over it.
 You will love that smoky aroma.

-- Taro roots / arbi /kochu / colocasia / arum roots : 250 gm
+- 250 gm Taro roots / arbi /kochu / colocasia / arum roots

-- Tamarind paste /amchur or dry mango powder/ lime : ½ tsp or more
+- 1/2 tbsp Tamarind paste /amchur or dry mango powder/ lime

 - Salt to taste